-The format of this course mirrors the expectations of the professional program you are about to enter.
+The format of this course mirrors the expectations of the professional program you are about to enter; however sections of this course will be web-based allowing you access to materials anytime, anyplace.

 Each class will begin with students submitting 3 questions from the assigned homework reading.
 A group discussion will take place.
 This will be followed by a test to assess knowledge acquisition.
 The remainder of the class will provide an in-depth focus related to the subject matter.